Aden's Dream

 Susan was a sweet stepmother, unlike what you read in the fairytales.
 Only Aden soon had a stepbrother, Freddie, who was loved more than him.
 Freddie was brilliant and seemed to have a flair for the piano right from his birth.
 At three, he was already moving his five fingers individually.
 Their music teacher confirmed what Aden had already guessed: Freddie will be a great musician … he is gifted.
 Aden will need to work to get there.

 Aden came home crying that day.
 He longed for his mother.
-Had she been there, she would have politely told that teacher what she thought of his judgement.
+Had she been there, she would have politely told that teacher what she thought of his judgment.
 He had no right to discourage students.

 Aden's father found Aden brooding near the window, staring out into the night.
 Lisa's backyard was visible from the window, and Aden shifted his gaze slightly towards it as he heard her voice.
 She was his classmate and had a huge crush on Aden.